 “Journalists are curious by nature and our job is to present a different perspective to the public.
 That is journalism,” he said in his defense.

-“I am not here because I knowingly and willingly helped a terrorist organization, but because I am an independent, questioning and critical journalists,” Reuters quoted Mr. Gursel as saying during the court hearing.
+“I am not here because I knowingly and willingly helped a terrorist organization, but because I am an independent, questioning and critical journalist,” Reuters quoted Mr. Gursel as saying during the court hearing.

 In one of the most memorable scenes, security guards did not allow the veteran columnist to hug his son, provoking bitter fury on social media, the newspaper said on its website.